 Safety & Education

-Bicycles in Ontario are considered vehicles.
+Bicycles in Ontario are considered vehicles while travelling on roads.
 Therefore riders must abide by rules of the road set out in the Ministry of Transportation’s Highway Traffic Act.
 Cyclists and motorists can be fined for violations of the Act.

 Prior to getting on the road, make sure: